 This is the month to shop for gas grills, kitchen and laundry appliances, and more

-Thanks largely to July Fourth, this month always kicks off with a load of sales on everything from large appliances to grills and more.
-It can be a great time to shop for big-ticket items, and smaller ones such as microwaves and dehumidifiers, especially as these sales often continue past the holiday weekend.
+Thanks largely to July Fourth, this month always kicks off with a load of sales on everything from large appliances to grills to mattresses and more.
+It can be a great time to shop for big-ticket items, as well as smaller ones such as microwaves and dehumidifiers, especially as these sales often continue past the holiday weekend.

-A handful of product categories typically drop in price this month.
+A handful of product categories typically drops in price this month outside of these sales.
 Consumer Reports tracks prices of every product we test all year to help you know when you can expect to find the biggest discounts.
 We expect to see major price drops on these products this month.

 Want to know what’s on deep discount during the rest of the year?
 See our calendar of deals.

 If you need to replace your refrigerator, you might be able to find a good price.
 Thanks to July Fourth sales on appliances, the first week or so of the month is traditionally the best time to shop for a new fridge.